charmplusplus/charm/doc/charm++/manual.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Charm++ array indices are arbitrary collections of integers.
 To define a
-new array index, you create an ordinary C++ class which inherits from
+new array index type, you create an ordinary C++ class which inherits from
+CkArrayIndex, allocates custom data in the space it has set aside for index
-CkArrayIndex and sets the “nInts” member to the length, in integers, of
+data, and sets the “nInts” member to the length, in integers, of the custom
-the array index.
+index data.

 For example, if you have a structure or class named “Foo”, you can use a
 Foo object as an array index by defining the class:

 ::

+    // Include to inherit from CkArrayIndex
     #include <charm++.h>

     class CkArrayIndexFoo : public CkArrayIndex {
+    private:
-       Foo f;
+      Foo* f;
     public:
-       CkArrayIndexFoo(const Foo &in)
+      CkArrayIndexFoo(const Foo &in) {
-       {
-           f=in;
-           nInts=sizeof(f)/sizeof(int);
+        f = new (index) Foo(in);
+        nInts = sizeof(Foo)/sizeof(int);
       }
-       // Not required, but convenient: cast-to-foo operators
-       operator Foo &() {return f;}
-       operator const Foo &() const {return f;}
     };

+Note that Foo must be allocated using placement new pointing to the "index"
-Note that Foo’s size must be an integral number of integers- you must
+member of CkArrayIndex.
+Furthermore, its size must be an integral number of
-pad it with zero bytes if this is not the case.
-Also, Foo must be a
+integers- you must pad it with zero bytes if this is not the case.
+Also, Foo
-simple class- it cannot contain pointers, have virtual functions, or
+must be a simple class- it cannot contain pointers, have virtual functions, or
 require a destructor.
-Finally, there is a Charm++ configuration-time
+Finally, there is a Charm++ configuration-time option
-option called CK_ARRAYINDEX_MAXLEN which is the largest allowable number
+called CK_ARRAYINDEX_MAXLEN which is the largest allowable number of integers
-of integers in an array index.
-The default is 3; but you may override
-this to any value by passing “-DCK_ARRAYINDEX_MAXLEN=n” to the
+in an array index.
+The default is 3; but you may override this to any value by
-Charm++ build script as well as all user code.
-Larger values will
+passing “-DCK_ARRAYINDEX_MAXLEN=n” to the Charm++ build script as well as all
-increase the size of each message.
+user code.
+Larger values will increase the size of each message.

 You can then declare an array indexed by Foo objects with

 ::

     // in the .ci file:
     array [Foo] AF { entry AF(); ... }

     // in the .h file:
     class AF : public CBase_AF
     { public: AF() {} ... }

     // in the .C file:
     Foo f;
     CProxy_AF a=CProxy_AF::ckNew();
     a[CkArrayIndexFoo(f)].insert();
     ...

 Note that since our CkArrayIndexFoo constructor is not declared with the
 explicit keyword, we can equivalently write the last line as:

 ::

     a[f].insert();

-When you implement your array element class, as shown above you can
-inherit from CBase_ClassName, a class templated by the index type Foo.
-In the old syntax, you could also inherit directly from ArrayElementT.
-The array index (an object of type Foo) is then accessible as
+The array index (an object of type Foo) is then accessible as “thisIndex”.
+For
-“thisIndex”.
-For example:
+example:

 ::

     // in the .C file:
-   AF::AF()
-   {
+    AF::AF() {
       Foo myF=thisIndex;
       functionTakingFoo(myF);
     }

 A demonstration of user defined indices can be seen in
 ``examples/charm++/hello/fancyarray``.